Tax basis determines the profit or loss from selling an asset.

 When taxpayers trade property at arm's length, they tend to trade property of equal value.
 Hence, the tax basis of the property often has the same tax basis as the property exchanged — what the IRS calls exchanged basis.
 Substituted basis is a more general term that can refer to either transferred basis or exchanged basis.
 IRC §7701

 When something is received as barter, then the received item has the same tax basis as the bartered item in the same way that an item purchased with cash has a tax basis equal to the amount paid.

 When exchanged items are accompanied by cash payments or a service, then the additional consideration changes the tax basis of the exchanged items.
 When an item is exchanged for another asset plus cash, then the tax basis of the acquired item is the tax basis of the old exchanged item plus the amount of money that was paid, which is often called boot.
-If the taxpayer receives an asset plus money, then the tax basis in the asset is equal to the tax basis of the previous owner reduced by the amount of cash paid.
-If the taxpayer exchanges a good for a service, then the tax basis of the good is equal to the fair market value of the service.
+If the taxpayer receives an asset plus money, then the tax basis in the asset = the tax basis of the previous owner reduced by the amount of cash paid.
+If the taxpayer exchanges a good for a service, then the tax basis of the good = the fair market value of the service.

 When a personal asset is converted into a business asset, then the tax basis of the converted property is the fair market value on the date of conversion or the adjusted basis in the property, whichever is lower.